Spring 1 2023

 Happy New Year!
-This half term the children have chosen the topic “Sensational Safari!” as part of this topic we will be focusing on Kenya.
+This half term out topic is “Sensational Safari!” as part of this topic we will be focusing on Kenya.
 Take a look at our class newsletter for more information on what we will be getting up to this half term.

 In RE this half term our topic is Families and Celebrations.

 This week our theme in Collective Worship has been Epiphany.
 The feast of the kings.
 As part of this learning the children have listened to Mathew in the Bible and learnt about the three kings visiting Jesus after his birth.
 The children have also learnt about how the feast of the three kings is celebrated in countries such as Spain.

 On Friday we had a special visit to Church for Mass focused on Epiphany and some of the children helped Father Andrew to re-tell the story, acting as shepherds and kings.

 In worship this week, we have also been learning about Pope Benedict XVI who sadly passed away on New Year’s Eve.
 On the day of his funeral, we had a whole school assembly with reflections, prayers, reading and songs to remember this inspirational Christian.
 Miss Milivojevic taught us lots of interesting facts about him, and reminisced about how she took a group of pupils from St Joseph’s school back in 2010 to see Pope Benedict when he visited England.
 We watched real footage of the event in Twickenham and Miss Milivojevic shared fondly of how this experience impacted on her.

 Miss Milovojevic taught is many key messages from the Bible that Pope Benedict XVI shared during his time as Pope and how he put this into practice.
 We then listened to readings from Corinthians, Ephesians, Isaiah and Proverbs.
 We gave thanks to God for Pope Benedict XVI.